 In support of the strategic plan, this committee recommends strategies and policies to strengthen AGU journals and books.
 The Publications Committee reports to the AGU Board and Council.

 The Publications Committee works on behalf of the AGU Board and Council to advance the Union’s scientific publishing agenda.
 The committee provides input into the overall strategy for peer-reviewed journals and books, recommends policies that support AGU’s publishing goals, ensures the appointment of journal Editors-in-Chief, and reviews annual performance of journals and scientific publishing.
-The committee partners with AGU leadership, staff, editors, other committees, and sections/focus groups to accomplish its work.
+The committee partners with AGU leadership, staff, editors, other committees, and sections to accomplish its work.
 The Publications Committee plays a key role in communicating and promoting AGU’s scientific publishing agenda, working in conjunction with AGU leaders.

 - Review the overall portfolio of journals and books, and provide input into a multiyear strategy.